Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 3050 should perform a bit faster than the GeForce GTX 1060 3GB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce RTX 3050 should be a small bit faster than the GeForce GTX 1060 3GB overall. (explain)

-Texel RateThe GeForce RTX 3050 will be a little bit (more or less 15%) better at AF than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe GeForce RTX 3050 is just a bit (about 15%) faster with regards to anisotropic filtering than the GeForce GTX 1060 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison